 It has also been designed specifically to make the use of mindful awareness user friendly for any person to enable both increased function through creating new habits to replace old maladaptive ones, and to rewire the powerful habit centre in the brain.

-Join us for this free one hour webinar where you’ll be introduced to the revolutionary 4 step solution for taking control of your brain, changing bad habits and ending unhealthy thinking from Dr Schwartz’s international best-seller, ‘You Are Not Your Brain’.
+Enrol now in this online course where you’ll be introduced to the revolutionary 4 step solution for taking control of your brain, changing bad habits and ending unhealthy thinking from Dr Schwartz’s international best-seller, ‘You Are Not Your Brain’.

 You’ll also learn…